Azure/azure-powershell/src/CustomLocation/CustomLocation.Autorest/docs/Update-AzCustomLocation.md

 # Update-AzCustomLocation

 ## SYNOPSIS
-Updates a Custom Location with the specified Resource Name in the specified Resource Group and Subscription.
+Update a Custom Location in the specified Subscription and Resource Group

 ## SYNTAX